openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## User Consent

-The Credential Issuer should obtain the End-User's consent before issuing Credential(s) to the Wallet.
-It should be made clear to the End-User what information is being included in the Credential(s) and for what purpose.
+The Credential Issuer SHOULD obtain the End-User's consent before issuing Credential(s) to the Wallet.
+It SHOULD be made clear to the End-User what information is being included in the Credential(s) and for what purpose.

 ## Minimum Disclosure